Yuki2t1/Landing-Page/README.md

 ﻿# Experimental Webpage

-This project is a simple experimental webpage built using HTML and CSS.
+This project is a simple experimental webpage, built using HTML and CSS.
 It's designed to showcase basic front-end web development techniques and serve as a fun exploration of web design.
 No JavaScript or advanced features are included, just pure HTML and CSS for simplicity.

 ## Features